Quantum Griffiths phase in the kagome Kondo lattice CeRh$_{0.9}$Pd$_{0.1}$Sn

 In summary, motivated by the observation of an AFM quantum phase transition in the substitution series CeRh$_{1-x}$Pd$_x$Sn and pronounced NFL behavior at $x=0.1$~\cite{Yang_2017,Tripathi_2022}, we studied the low-temperature thermal expansion and Gr\"uneisen parameter of $x=0.1$ single crystals.
 Strikingly, we find a weak power-law divergence in the thermal expansion coefficient $\alpha/T$, mirroring that in the specific heat coefficient $C/T$, which results in an almost temperature independent Gr\"uneisen parameter.
 This behavior excludes the possibility of a pressure-sensitive QCP.
 Similar weak power-law divergences also appear in the temperature dependence of the low-field magnetic susceptibility and in the initial field dependence of the magnetization at low temperatures.

 Notably, the scaling behavior breaks down above approximately 0.5 T, where a crossover to negative thermal expansion is observed, potentially signaling the polarization of interacting magnetic clusters.
-Previous studies have shown a smooth but pronounced suppression of $c–f$ hybridization and valence fluctuations with increasing Pd substitution $x$ in \CRPS~\cite{Sundermann_2021}.
+Previous studies have shown a smooth increase of the unit-cell volume accompanied by a pronounced suppression of $c–f$ hybridization and valence fluctuations with increasing Pd substitution $x$ in \CRPS~\cite{Sundermann_2021}.
 This likely gives rise to a broad distribution of local Kondo temperatures, including a low $T_K$ tail.
 Such distribution facilitates the formation of rare regions with interacting magnetic moments, a key prerequisite for the quantum Griffiths phase scenario.
 Earlier microscopic measurements revealed persistent spin-liquid dynamics down to lowest temperatures~\cite{Tripathi_2022}.
 Combined with the quantum Griffiths scaling in both thermodynamic and magnetic properties reported above, these results suggest that a disorder-induced, universal spin-liquid state provides a compelling explanation for the intriguing behavior of \CRPS.